How to spot a solar cowboy company

 solar scam ad

-1. Be careful of vague quotes about products used.
+Be careful of vague quotes about products used

-If a salesperson only specifies “Tier 1” or premium products on the panel and does not put the brand and models of components that are being used.
-This is a big red flag.
+If a solar cowboy only specifies “Tier 1” or premium products on the panel and does not put the brand and models of components that are being used.

 Full details of the brands, models, wattage of a panel, number of panels etc. It should be written on the installation quote.

 The commonly used phrase “Tier 1” is a misnomer.
-There is no industry-accepted standard of what “Tier 1” is so you could be getting anything and often.
-It will be the cheapest, inferior quality product with a considerable risk of failure and lack of backup and support.
+No industry-accepted standard defines what “Tier 1” is, so you could be getting anything and often.
+The cheapest, inferior quality product will have a considerable risk of failure and lack of backup and support.

 Even if the quote includes the details of brands and models of equipment, look for the clause in the contract where the company can swap the product out to one that is “of equal quality or value” if the specified product cannot be supplied at the time of installation.

-1. New company registrations and phoenixing – a solar cowboy special
+New company registrations and phoenixing – A solar cowboy special

 There have been many cases of solar cowboy companies that have sold dodgy equipment and installations phoenixing (changing) to a new company and starting again.